sakaki-/archlinux-on-b3/README.md

     further user action.
 ```

-However, you do not need to worry, as the interstitial kernel's `init` will take care of this for you.
+However, you do not need to worry, as the interstitial kernel's `init` will take care of this "further user action" for you.
 Simply reboot, and you'll be using your new kernel!

 For more information about Arch Linux setup, see the official [Beginners' Guide](https://wiki.archlinux.org/index.php/beginners'_guide).
 Useful notes about system maintenance on Arch Linux are also available [here](https://wiki.archlinux.org/index.php/System_maintenance).